-Alfred University's Dance Program offers students a rich and rewarding experience in the art of dancing and dance making.
+Alfred University's Division of Performing Arts Dance Department offers students a rich and rewarding experience in the art of dance and dance making.
 It is open to students of all levels, regardless of experience or past training who want to include a dance practice in their academic experience.
 The Program encourages cross-disciplinary work in collaboration with visual art, sound design, music, performance art, and theatre - drawing from strengths unique and specific to Alfred University.

 Those students who want to pursue deeper studies in dance can minor in dance.
-The dance minor is a composition and performance based program that develops artistry in contemporary, cutting-edge dance and dance theatre.
-Students can take classes in composition, improvisation, site specific composition, site specific performance, modern dance, ballet, jazz, dance history, repertory, and contact improvisation, as well as special topics classes.
+The dance minor is a composition based program that develops artistry in creating site specific performance, contemporary dance, and dance theater.
+Students can take classes in composition, improvisation, site specific composition, site specific performance, contemporary dance, jazz, dance history, repertory, and contact improvisation, as well as special topics classes.